sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 the slope is very small.
 Effectively, we are paying a premium for small shards as they take up a lot of memory per byte of input data.

 The key insight is that there is a non-zero overlap between sets of trigrams from different shards.
 This presents a huge opportunity to save memory by merging small shards into much larger compound shards.
-The median intersection-over-union for two random shards in our sample is 0.13, which is a lower bound on the overlap between a random shard and a compound shard.
+The median [intersection-over-union](https://en.wikipedia.org/wiki/Jaccard_index) for two random shards in our sample is 0.13. which is a lower bound on the overlap between a random shard and a compound shard.
+This means, the more shards we merge the larger is the overlap between the compound shard and any unmerged shard.

 By merging several smaller shards, we are trading a smaller memory footprint for a potentially higher latency during search.
 We can fine-tune this trade-off with merge policies, for example by adjusting the target size of the compound